Syria: Will "Cradle of Civilization ... become its Grave"?

 Greeks had popularized using the shortened name "Syria" to refer to western Assyria.

-With the arrival of Christianity, Saint Thomas, Saint Bartholemew and Saint Thaddeus founded the Assyrian Christian Church in 33 AD.
+Saint Thomas, Saint Bartholemew and Saint Thaddeus founded the Assyrian Christian Church in 33 AD.

 A dialect of the Aramaic language called "Syriac " became the new lingua franca for that part of the world.